-Year Credit 1 Grade 10-12 Est. Fee \$35 Prereau isite: Art Foundations
+Grade 10-12 Est. Fee \$35

 The focus of this course is to develop skills for personal expression by exploring sculpture and handbuilt ceramics.
 This class will also cover the firing process using the kiln.
 Students will be challenged to stretch their imagination to create 3-dimensional works that go beyond a literal or realistic representation of subject matter.
 Problemsolving pertaining to 3-dimensional design issues will be stressed.
+Return to course offering page: 10, 11, 12